 With regard to internal audit follow-up, the OIGC is responsible for monitoring the disposition of results communicated to management in accordance with the International Standards for the Professional Practice of Internal Auditing as published by the Institute of Internal Auditors.
+International Professional Practices Framework (Standards for the Professional Practice of Internal Auditing), published by the Institute of Internal Auditors, Inc.

-With regard to external audit follow-up, the OIGC is responsible for monitoring the implementation of the Board office's corrective action to any report on the Board office issued by the Auditor General or by the Office of Program Policy Analysis and Government Accountability (OPPAGA).
+With regard to external audit follow-up, the OIGC is responsible for monitoring the implementation of the Board office's corrective actions to any report on the Board office issued by the Auditor General or by the Office of Program Policy Analysis and Government Accountability (OPPAGA).
 No later than six (6) months after the Auditor General or OPPAGA publishes a report on the Board office, the inspector general shall provide a written response to the AACC and the chancellor on the status of corrective actions taken.
 The inspector general shall file a copy of such response with the Joint Legislative Auditing Committee.

-2 The terms "entities contracting with the state" and "individuals substantially affected" are defined in section 20.055(1), Florida Statutes.
+1 The terms "entities contracting with the state" and "individuals substantially affected" are defined in section 20.055(1), Florida Statutes.